What’s on in Somerset this summer 2025: guide for families

 Days out in Somerset for families at Fleet Air Arm museum

 One of the largest aviation museum’s in the world, Fleet Air Arm is home to a whopping 90 flying machines.
-Every Friday throughout August (11.30am & 1.30pm), join Pitcombe Rock Falconry at the Museum to learn about how birds of prey fly, and how the aircraft have taken inspiration from nature.
+During the summer holidays there’s something to spark young imaginations every week at the Yeovilton attraction.

 Train days out this summer